OktarinTentakel/lsd-landmark-style-definition/readme.md

-Following this rule, `flex: 1 0 100%` is out, because the first two parameters are not clear, `background: lightblue url('img.gif') no-repeat fixed center` is out because the list of parameters is too long and confusing (there are even more), but `border: 1px solid red` is okay, since the parameters are clear and the list is short.
+Following this rule, `flex: 1 0 100%` is out, because the first two parameters are not clear, `background: lightblue url('img.gif') no-repeat fixed center` is out because the list of parameters is too long and confusing (and there are even more), but `border: 1px solid red` is okay, since the parameters are clear and the list is short.